 The interactive maps may not display correctly with Internet Explorer.
 For best results, use Firefox, Chrome or Safari.
 If you have a fast computer and fast network connection, you can try the unsegmented version of the map here.

-This is an overview map of the Finger Lakes Trail System.
+This is a detailed map of the Finger Lakes Trail System.
 It shows tracks of the main trail, branch trails, loops and spurs.
 The track colors represent the blaze colors for the branch trails and loops.
-The main trail is depicted in black for better visibility on various map backgrounds, but blazed in white.
+The main trail is depicted in black for better visibility on various map backgrounds, but blazed in white on the ground.
 Trail closures (hunting, logging, etc.) and recommended bypass routes are show at right.

 Click on the part of the trail you are interested in to view the interactive map in that region.
 Then use the link arrows on the left and right edges to view adjacent regions.

-Use the button in the upper right to view the map in the full window.
+Click the button in the upper right to view the map in the full window.
+Then click the geolocate button to show your present GPS location on the map.

 Trailhead with parking.
 Click the symbol for more information.
 GPS coordinates, and for driving directions.